kitchen/blog/source/_posts/2014-07-19-six-months-car-free.markdown

 If I had it to do it all over again I would actually have sold my car *sooner* than I did.
 The amount of times I've really *needed* a car since I sold mine made me realize that car ownership just isn't for me anymore.
-I can totally get by without a car of my own, even if I need
+I can totally get by without a car of my own, even if I need one from time to time, I don't need to *own* one.
+In so many ways it's actually quite freeing to not have a car.
+I can get one when I need one, but when I don't it's not burdening me in any way!

 # What now?